shapesecurity/shift-spec/README.md

 ## Design Decisions

+The following design decisions showcase characteristics of the Shift AST design goals.

 * The concepts of `Block` and `VariableDeclaration` are separate from `BlockStatement` and `VariableDeclarationStatement` respectively in order to avoid usage of those statements where other types of statements are not allowed.
-* The `FunctionBody` node represents a `Block` where directives are allowed.
-  Directives are not represented as `LiteralStringExpression`s to avoid confusion with unnecessarily parenthesised string literals in statement position.
-* `AssignmentExpression` is separate from `BinaryExpression` to prepare for ES6, which will only allow valid bindings in the left operand (12.14.1).
+* `AssignmentExpression` is separate from `BinaryExpression` because ES6 restricts the left operand of `AssignmentExpression` to bindings (12.14.1), and this restriction could be represented with a sufficiently advanced type system.
+Similarly, `ComputedAssignmentExpression` further restricts its left operand, and is consequently separated.
 All other binary expressions are grouped together.
 * RegExps and other exotic values are not used as primitives to allow for the possibility of serialisation to JSON.

 ### Compromises

-* `VariableDeclarationKind` contains `let` and `const`, which should only be allowed in ES6, but implementations had widespread support for these declaration kinds long before they had support for any other ES6 feature.
-  Because of this, many people consider it an unofficial extension to ES5.
-* Similarly, `FunctionDeclaration`s in arbitrary `Statement` position were allowed by many ES5 implementations (with varying semantics), so the `SourceElement` class was removed, and `FunctionDeclaration` was moved to `Statement`.
+None right now!

 ## License